cowprotocol/docs/docs/cow-protocol/reference/contracts/programmatic/cow-amm.md

 ## Add funds after deployment

-You can always deposit funds to the AMM Safe with simple transfers, both to add funds and to to rebalance the AMM manually.
+You can always deposit funds to the AMM Safe with simple transfers, both to add funds and to rebalance the AMM manually.

 Be careful: depositing funds changes the state of the AMM.
 It's very important that you transfer both tokens at the same time with no side effects.
-If only one token transfer is executed, the AMM will be unbalanced until the second transfer is executed, causing the AMM to trade at an unfavorable price.
+If only one token transfer is executed, the AMM will be unbalanced until the second transfer is executed.
+After receiving the first transfer, the AMM may immediately rebalance by selling some of the funds just deposited.